Create a clean, modern kitchen look

 We offer integrated under-counter dishwashers, washing machines, freezers and fridges.
 While for larger kitchens, we can fit even larger appliances.
 Dependent on the ratio of your fridge to freezer, choose between 50/50 and 70/30 built-in fridge freezers, or go for tall, built-in options of both.
 If your appliances can't be integrated, look for ones in silver, grey or black (where available) to match the colour scheme.
 And if feeling creative, why not paint them to match?
-We offer renovation paint from V33 in five stylish shades that are specially designed for use on kitchen appliances.
+We offer a wide range of renovation paints, including appliance paints that are specially designed for use on white goods.

 One appliance you won't want to hide away is one of our wine coolers.
 A fun addition to any kitchen - they're sure to impress when entertaining.

 Neutral colours complement all kitchen styles and the contemporary kitchen is no exception.
 Whites, blacks and greys are all popular choices and contrast brilliantly against glossy kitchen cabinets.
 And while the contemporary kitchen look is all about neutral colours, it works best with light walls and dark floors.

 Charcoal grey is particularly on-trend at the moment and happily it works with most other colours and is available in a range of flooring materials.
 We love it for floor tiles, especially the Washington Grey Stone Effect Porcelain Floor Tile with its satin finish.
 You could even choose a tile that works on both floors and walls for a completely seamless look.
 For a little more warmth and softness underfoot, consider our grey vinyl flooring - stylish and a great budget option.